The cornerstone of our community life is Shabbat.

 As a Messianic congregation, we enjoy a relaxed, God-and-community focused Shabbat.
 We come on Saturday without an agenda, simply a desire to meet with HaShem and His body on His appointed time of gathering and rest.

-Then we have our Torah service which includes blessings, both a kids and adults drash (a short sharing/teaching) on the weekly Torah portion from one of our members, and a blessing prayed over the children.
+Shabbat service begins with Modeh Ani and the Sh'ma, and then we sing or read a few liturgical blessings.
+After that we have our Torah service which includes both a kids and adults drash (a short sharing/teaching) on the weekly Torah portion from one of our members, and a blessing prayed over the children.

-After this, we have a longer worship time (in song) and a message from Mark.
+After this, we have a message from Mark and a contemporary worship time.
 We end our service around 12:30pm.

 Our congregation is a type of family-integrated community, and children join us in service.
 There are crayons and coloring pages available to keep their hands busy.
 We also have a nursery available for our babies and toddlers after the kids drash.